core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Management of Group Keying Material # {#sec-cons-group-key-management}

-The approach described in this specification should take into account the risk of compromise of group members.
+The approach described in this document should take into account the risk of compromise of group members.
 In particular, this document specifies that a key management scheme for secure revocation and renewal of Security Contexts and group keying material MUST be adopted.

 {{I-D.ietf-ace-key-groupcomm-oscore}} provides a simple rekeying scheme for renewing the Security Context in a group.